bpesquet/artificial_metacognition/notes/confidence/README.md

 ![Standard model of SDT](images/sdt_standard.png)

-{cite}`michelConfidenceConsciousnessResearch2023`
+[[Michel, 2023]](../../references/confidence/Michel2023.md)

 ##### Example

 ![Example of criterion choice](images/sdt_example.png)

-With this criterion choice, the TPR (shaded region of the signal distribution) is 0.9332 and the FPR (shaded region of the noise distribution) is 0.3085 {cite}`stanislawCalculationSignalDetection1999`.
+With this criterion choice, the TPR (shaded region of the signal distribution) is 0.9332 and the FPR (shaded region of the noise distribution) is 0.3085 [[Stanislaw and Todorov, 1999]](../../references/decision-making//Stanislaw1999.md).

 #### Type 1 sensitivity index

 Type 1 sensitivity/discriminability index $d'_1$ is a measure of discrimination performance in the task.
 It quantifies the sensibility of the decision maker to the presence of the stimulus/signal.

 $d'_1$ quantifies the distance between the means of the signal and noise distributions in standard deviation units.
-It can be obtained using the inverse cumulative distribution function, which computes the *standard score* a.k.a. *z-score* associated to a probability {cite}`stanislawCalculationSignalDetection1999`.
+It can be obtained using the inverse cumulative distribution function, which computes the *standard score* a.k.a. *z-score* associated to a probability [[Stanislaw and Todorov, 1999]](../../references/decision-making/Stanislaw1999.md).

 $$d'_1 = z(\text{TPR}_1) - z(\text{FPR}_1)$$